Welcome to Teaching with Zoom!

 There are several ways to access Zoom for your class allowing you to choose the method that is best for your teaching.

-Note: If you have not used Zoom before and the page asks you to download the software; download the software and continue with the instructions.
+Note: If you have not used Zoom before and the page asks you to download the software, do it.
 Having the software on your computer may help you use the full range of Zoom tools in your classroom.

-If you have used Zoom for another job or have a personal Zoom license, it is preferable to use your CUNY/Baruch account (at baruch.zoom.us or, after December 29, 2021, at cuny.zoom.us).
-The Baruch/CUNY license provides many advantageous features for teaching, including longer class times, security options and BCTC technical support, that will enhance your classroom experience.
-If you are logging in via the mobile/tablet app or your existing Zoom desktop application, you will need to click the button that says SSO or ‘Sign in with SSO,’ then enter “baruch” in the company domain field and click ‘Go’ or ‘Continue.’
+If you have used Zoom for another job or have a personal Zoom license, it is preferable to use your CUNY Zoom account for teaching.
+The CUNY license provides many advantageous features for teaching, including longer class times, security options and BCTC technical support, that will enhance your classroom experience.
+If you are logging in via the mobile/tablet app or your existing Zoom desktop application, you will need to click the button that says SSO or ‘Sign in with SSO,’ then enter “cuny” in the company domain field and click ‘Go’ or ‘Continue.’
 This will take you to a Baruch login screen where you can enter your Baruch username and password.

 If you or any of your students are using a Chromebook, please refer to the Zoom guidance for Chromebooks at the Zoom Blog announcing the PWA for Zoom.

-Note: Please be aware that several settings discussed in this guide can only be accessed when logging in via the web browser (baruch.zoom.us) and may not appear on the settings screen in the mobile, tablet, or desktop applications or in some international browsers.
+Note: Please be aware that several settings discussed in this guide can only be accessed when logging in via the web browser and may not appear on the settings screen in the mobile, tablet, or desktop applications or in some international browsers.
 Also, if you are using hardware that belongs to a company or other organization that you work for, check with your company’s technical team on how to manage using your hardware for Baruch engagements.
-Zoom performs best with Firefox or Chrome browsers.
+Zoom performs best with Chrome, Safari and Firefox browsers.

-Why should I use the Baruch/CUNY Zoom Homepage?
+Why should I use the CUNY Zoom Homepage?

-Become familiar with your Baruch or CUNY Zoom Homepage.
+Become familiar with your CUNY Zoom Homepage.
 The left navigation bar provides you with the key areas for you to personalize (Profile), tailor Zoom to your needs (Settings) and access reports (Reports) about your class sessions.
-As mentioned above, the Baruch Zoom license allows you to schedule longer classes (especially important for weekly seminars), provides for tighter security (use of a personal account could expose your students emails to a wider web audience), allows for up to 300 participants and 50 Breakout rooms, and gives you cloud storage if you decide to record your class or lecture.
-Your Baruch Zoom home page page also gives you easy access to your prior meetings, participation reports, and chat files for reviewing student engagement.
+As mentioned above, the CUNY Zoom license allows you to schedule longer classes (especially important for weekly seminars), provides for tighter security (use of a personal account could expose your students emails to a wider web audience), allows for up to 300 participants and 50 Breakout rooms, and gives you 60 day cloud video storage for your recorded classes.
+Your CUNY Zoom home page also gives you easy access to your prior meetings, participation reports, and chat files for reviewing student engagement.

 What are Settings?